masc-ucsc/docs/docs/pyrope/07-typesystem.md

 ### Register reference

-Registers can be declared with an string that shares the same syntax as the import.
+Registers can be declared with a string that shares the same syntax as the import.
 Any register sharing the same file/ID match point to the same register.
-From a programmers point of view resembles a pointer or reference to a register.
+From a programmer's point of view resembles a pointer or reference to a register.